jmeder2/Futuristic-LSU-Parking-Interfaces/README.md

 ##### Old Instructions

 ```
-Place each of the copy on the following:
+Place the whole project directory on each the following machines:

 27" multitouch
 2x2 tiled display